Efficient Diffusion Models for Vision: A Survey: An Overview of Diffusion Models

-\textbf{Model Efficiency}: It is very slow to generate a sample from DDPM by following the Markov chain of the reverse diffusion process, as $ T$ can be up to one or a few thousand steps.
-For example, takes around 20 hours to sample 50k images of size 32 × 32 from a DDPM but less than a minute to do so from a GAN on an Nvidia 2080 Ti GPU.
+\textbf{Model Efficiency}: Leaving aside the training process, it is very time consuming to generate a sample from DDPM by following the Markov chain of the reverse diffusion process, as $T$ can be up to a few thousand steps.
+For example, it takes around 20 hours to sample 50k images of size $32 \times 32$ from a DDPM using an NVIDIA 2080 Ti GPU.
+To put this number into a perspective, it takes less than a minute to do so from a GAN using the same hardware specifications.

-\subsection{Latent diffusion model (LDM):}
+\subsection{Latent Diffusion Model (LDM):}

-These models perform the diffusion process in latent space rather than pixel space, lowering training costs and increasing inference speed.
-It is driven by the discovery that the majority of picture bits contribute to perceptual details and that the semantic and conceptual composition persists after extreme compression.
-With generative modelling learning, LDM loosely decomposes perceptual compression and semantic compression by first cutting out pixel-level redundancy with autoencoder and then manipulating/generating semantic ideas with diffusion process on learnt latent.
+A defining attribute of Latent Diffusion Model (LDM)~\cite{LDM} is that it performs the diffusion process in the latent space rather than the pixel space.
+This lowers the training costs and and also improves the inference speed.
+The central idea is driven by the fact that majority of the image bits only contribute to refine the perceptual details and that the semantic and conceptual composition of the image persists even after extreme compression.
+With generative modelling, the LDM loosely decomposes perceptual compression and semantic compression by first cutting out the pixel-level redundancy with autoencoder and then manipulating/generating semantic ideas with the diffusion process on the learnt latent.